RohanAwhad/fun-frontend/README.md

 - Using interval to animate the text
 - dataset value to store data in HTML
 - map function to iterate over an array

+### From 2

+- Using linear gradient to create a background
+- Using transform to rotate an element
+- Using z-index to control the stacking order of elements
+- Using backdrop-filter to blur the background
+- Using display:flex to align elements
+- JavaScript animate function